-'You Are No Longer My Mother' — Families Torn Apart By Tuesday's Election
+'You Are No Longer My Mother' — Families Torn Apart by Tuesday's Election

 “We had such fundamental disagreements about such basic stuff.
 It showed both sides that we really don’t have anything in common.
 I don’t believe that will change in the post-Trump era,” she said.

-Asheville, North Carolina bartender Jacquelyn Hammond, 47, has stopped talking to her mother Carol, who supports Trump, and has also encouraged her son to stop speaking to her.
+Asheville, N.C., bartender Jacquelyn Hammond, 47, has stopped talking to her mother Carol, who supports Trump, and has also encouraged her son to stop speaking to her.

 “Trump is like the catalyst of an earthquake that just divided two continents of thought.
 Once the Earth divides like that, there’s no going back.
 This is a marked time in our history where people had to jump from one side to the other.
 And depending on what side you choose, that is going to be the trajectory for the rest of your life,” the bartender said.